Menu

 How much are you asking parents to give?

-Why can't schools survive on Government money?
+Why can't schools survive on government money?

-Government says it's increasing spending on schools so why isn't the school managing?
+The government says it's increasing spending on schools so why isn't the school managing?

-How much does the school get from the Government, and why isn't it enough?
+How much does the school get from the government, and why isn't it enough?

 Why haven't you told us there was such a big gap before?